mattiasvillani/AdvBayesLearnCourse/README.md

 - Your Name
 - Which Swedish PhD programme you are admitted to (I can only accept students from Swedish programmes due to time constraints).

 I will then add you to an email list and send out an email before the course stats with the Zoom link.
+I will not post the link online, for security reasons.
 Please send me this email even if you have already sent me an email before.  ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)
 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)
 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)